 Jenni tells at environmental rallies and creates tailor-made tales for community events.
 She began teaching environmental storytelling in 2015.

 Jenni was on the Board of the ‘Healing Story Alliance’ and initiated a new page on their website: ‘Healing the Earth’.
 She is currently completing training as a facilitator in ‘Joyality: a program for personal and planetary transformation’.

 Stories on Foot: Tales of Byron Bay and the Rainbow Region

-I settled in Byron Bay seventeen years ago to raise my two children.
-I began reseraching the history of the region and began offering storytelling walking tours for small groups along the Byron foreshore in 2016: ‘Stories on Foot: Tales of Byron Bay and the Rainbow Region’.
-The feedback has been enthusiastic and heartwarming.
+Jenni settled in Mullumbimby near Byron Bay seventeen years ago to raise her two children.
+She began researching the history of the region and offering storytelling walking tours for small groups along the Byron foreshore in 2016: ‘Stories on Foot: Tales of Byron Bay and the Rainbow Region’.
+The feedback has been consistently enthusiastic and heartwarming.
 See testimonial videos, read Trip Adviser reviews here or listen to our ‘Stories on Foot’ Bay FM sponsorship announcement

 About Salty Pete the Pirate

 Salty Pete is available for party and event bookings in the Northern Rivers region of Australia.
 You can hear and buy his popular CD of pirate stories, songs and riddles “The Troo Adventures of Salty Pete the Pirate” here.

 ‘Salty Pete’ is also known as Max Strong.
 More at Max’s page.